If you believe you were wrongfully terminated by your employer, call us at 888-762-0297 to discuss your situation.

 When this happens, an employee who is unjustly terminated can take legal action against their former employer and pursue compensation, front pay, back pay, punitive damages, attorneys’ fees, and other relief.

 This article discusses some different claims available to an employee who has been unjustly terminated.
-To discuss your potential wrongful termination claims, consult with a California employment attorney for legal advice and representation.
+To discuss your potential wrongful termination claims, consult with a Los Angeles employment attorney for legal advice and representation.

 In the state of California, several claims can be made with respect to wrongful termination, some of which are discussed below.